arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 }
 ```

-It is not the best implementation, especially thread-safe one, but it delivers the idea.
+It is not the best implementation, especially thread-safe wise, but it delivers the idea.

-Don’t forget that even if ThreeTenABP features efficient time zone data initializer
+Don’t forget that despite ThreeTenABP features efficient time zone data initializer
 it still takes more than 100 milliseconds to do so.
 To avoid blocking
-the main thread use background threads on the application startup.
+the main thread use background threads on the application startup to pre-initialize time zones.

+Please notice that this optimization does not eliminate the `Time` abstraction.
+Since the background initialization is an async process it is possible to use
+`ZonedDateTime` before time zones were actually initialized.

 ```kotlin
 class Application : android.app.Application {